aarongilly/44-670-midterm/README.md

 ## Data

-The data for this project are sourced from a [UC Irving repository](https://archive.ics.uci.edu/dataset/73/mushroom).
+The data for this project are sourced from a [UC Irvine repository](https://archive.ics.uci.edu/dataset/73/mushroom).
 It is comprised of one boolean target feature (`poisonous`) and 22 features which may be used by the classifier to make its predictions.

 | Variable Name            | Role    | Type        | Description                                                                                         | Units | Missing Values |
 | ------------------------ | ------- | ----------- | --------------------------------------------------------------------------------------------------- | ----- | -------------- |